vantage-sh/docs.vantage.sh/docs/supported_services.md

 ## Supported Services

 Vantage will show 100% of your organization's accrued costs across all services.
 We also offer per-resource pricing on for the following services by using custom logic to query APIs for each individual AWS service.
-While we support per-resource pricing the most popular services we do not offer support for all AWS services by default.
+While we support per-resource pricing for the most popular services we do not offer support for all AWS services by default.
 That being said: if you have an AWS service you'd like to be supported we can typically add support for most AWS services in under a week.

 To request new service support on Vantage, please email support@vantage.sh with the subject line of "New AWS Service Support" and please include as much information as you can about what information you'd like to see.

-Below is a list of supported AWS services:
+Below is a list of currently supported AWS services for Active Resources:

 | Service      | Description |
 | ----------- | ----------- |